lcsama/Logistic-Regression/README.md

-# LogisticRegression
+# Logistic-Regression
-Logistic Regression with differen solving method.
+Logistic Regression with difference solving method.

++ Gauss-Newton iteration
++ Grad Ascent (TO DO)
++ Grad Descent (TO DO)